- Home

 13. Photo booth props

-Summer party season is here and if you’re planning an event (either your own or for someone you know), then DIY photo booth props could be a fun addition and help to make some lasting memories.
-Photo booths at events can be costly, so more and more people are setting up their own ‘photo booth’ areas by dedicating a space to taking photos, adding a backdrop, and making their own props for guests to pose with.
+Summer party season is nearly here and if you’re planning an event then DIY photo booth props could be a fun addition and help to make some lasting memories.
+Photo booths at events can be costly, so more and more people are setting up their own ‘photo booth’ areas by dedicating a space to take photos, adding a backdrop, and making their own props for guests to pose with.

-The props you make will be up to you though popular ones include glasses, lips, crowns, and moustaches.
-If you’re into sewing, then you could cut two of each shape out of felt, sew them together, and stick a bamboo skewer to one side to finish.
-There’s full guidance on how to do this in this step-by-step guide from Gathered.how.
+The props you make will be up to you, though popular ones include glasses, lips, crowns, and moustaches.
+If you’re into sewing, you could cut two of each shape out of felt, sew them together, and stick a bamboo skewer to one side to finish.
+There’s full guidance on this in Gathered’s step-by-step guide.

 Alternatively, you could cut the shapes out of card or foam sheets (adding details like paint and beads, should you wish to) and secure them to bamboo skewers.
-If you don’t want to draw your props by hand, then you could print them out.
-You’ll find a list of free printable prop shapes for every party on Ubersnap’s website here.
+If you don’t want to draw your props by hand, you could print them out.
+You’ll find a list of free printable prop shapes for every party on Ubersnap’s website.

 You can also get creative with the backdrop for your photo booth area, for example, by using gold fringe or floating stars.
 Check out BuzzFeed’s list of 32 DIY backdrops for some inspiration.